Bennett Griffin Logo

 Do grandparents have legal rights in the UK?

-Can Grandparents get an Order that a grandchild lives with them?
+Can grandparents get an order for a grandchild to live with them?

 Our Family team discuss Family Law-related matters on their regular podcast ‘Legal Mythbusting – Family Matters‘ – the full playlist can be watched below or viewed directly on YouTube.